Revisiting the Role of Label Smoothing in Enhanced Text Sentiment Classification: Experimental Results and Analysis

-In this section, we attempt to analyze why text LS can achieve higher accuracy under the same data and parameter conditions.
+In this section, we attempt to analyze why and how LS benefits the text sentiment classification.

-{\bf Higher Accuracy}: LS methods can achieve higher accuracy.
+{\bf Higher Accuracy}: As shown in Table \ref{tab:acc}, LS methods achieve higher accuracy than baseline models.
 The impact of label distribution can be profound, as it effectively addresses certain challenges in sentiment classification.
 Label distribution helps alleviate overconfidence in model predictions and reduces sensitivity to noisy labels, resulting in improved robustness and generalization performance.

 Furthermore, in sentiment classification, emotions are not always purely positive or negative.
 There can be instances where a dominant emotion encompasses other subtle emotions.
-LS models excel at capturing and representing such phenomena, allowing for a more nuanced understanding and interpretation of sentiment.By considering a broader spectrum of emotions and incorporating LS techniques, LS models offer a more comprehensive and accurate representation of sentiment classification, leading to improved performance in sentiment analysis tasks.
+LS models excel at capturing and representing such phenomena, allowing for a more nuanced understanding and interpretation of sentiment.
+By considering a broader spectrum of emotions and incorporating LS techniques, LS models offer a more comprehensive and accurate representation of sentiment classification, leading to improved performance in sentiment analysis tasks.

-{\bf Acceleration of Convergence}: We further analyzed the convergence performance of LS on the BERT, TextCNN, and RoBERTa architectures.
-It can be observed that in many cases, LS models implemented on BERT and RoBERTa exhibit significantly faster convergence compared to the baseline model, and can even achieve relatively high accuracy within the initial few epochs of training, as shown in Figure \hyperlink{output1}{4} and Figure \hyperlink{output7-9}{6}.
+{\bf Acceleration of Convergence}: We further analyzed the convergence performance of deep learning architectures during the training of sentiment classifiers.
+The accuracy curves of BERT are presented in Figure \ref{fig:valid.acc}, depicting the performance of the models on the validation sets at each training epoch.
+It can be observed that LS models implemented on BERT exhibit significantly faster convergence compared to the baseline model, and can even achieve relatively high accuracy within the initial few epochs of training.
 This also indicates that LS is capable of effectively saving computational resources, reducing the training time, and improving overall efficiency.

-{\bf Robust Performance}: The LS methods implemented on the three deep learning architectures consistently achieve stable and superior prediction performance on most of the datasets, demonstrating the robustness of the models.
-This indicates that the LS approach is effective in handling diverse data scenarios and can generalize well to unseen examples.
-Furthermore, the ability of the models to consistently outperform the baseline methods across multiple datasets highlights their reliability and suitability for real-world applications.
-The robust predictive performance of LS methods reinforces their value and reinforces their potential as a powerful tool in various domains requiring accurate and reliable predictions.